 The school is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).
 Best College Reviews ranked WSU number 1 in its top 25 online schools list, and it noted the school's affordability as a big factor for its high ranking.
 In addition, the school made College Calc's list of the most affordable in-state schools.

 Ranging from $8,240 to $10,560 per year, depending on your payment plan, Penn Foster offers bachelor degrees in Business Management and Criminal Justice.
-It graduates 25,000 students a year from its degree and certificate programs and it is accredited by the Accrediting Commission of the Distance Education and Training Council (DETC), among others.
-BestColleges.org ranked it among the top 10 online medical programs, noting its affordability.
-In 2009, it made College Crunch's Top 25 list of online schools.
+It graduates roughly 25,000 students a year from its degree and certificate programs and it is accredited by the Accrediting Commission of the Distance Education and Training Council (DETC), among others.
+Medical Assistant Courses Online ranked it among the top online medical programs, noting its affordability.
+It also recieves an overall 4 out of 5 stars rating from students at Niche.com.

 Sam Houston University